sungohki/momentum_clone.io/README.md

 # momentum_clone
-momentum clone coding from nomad coder lecture
+- This repository is for momentum clone coding files from nomad coder lecture

+# Purpose
+- To build basic concept of Java Script and improve skills